ballerina-platform/module-ballerinax-health.fhir.r4/utils/ccdatofhir/Module.md

 import ballerinax/health.fhir.r4utils.ccdatofhir
 ```

-This sample showcase how you can pass a C-CDA message and get a
-FHIR R4 Bundle in return.
+This sample showcase how you can pass a C-CDA message and get a FHIR R4 Bundle as a JSON payload in return.

 ```ballerina
 import ballerina/io;